 Test yourself with Tread Water

-If you read the full lyrics here, then this is how it pans out:
+If you read the full lyrics here, then this is how the analysis pans out:

 Step 1: Identify the meter